xinghua-qu/xinghua-qu.github.io/_pages/about.md

 ---

 - I am currently an AI scientist at Shanda AI-Lab Singapore working on LLM agents, inspired by Mr. Tianqiao Chen's ambition on LLM.
 Before that I served as a research scientist at Bytedance AI-Lab (Singapore) for more than 2 years, working on multimodal LLM and trustworthy AI.
-- Before joining Bytedance, I obtained my PhD degree from the School of Computer Science and Engineering in Nanyang Technological University
+- Before joining Bytedance, I obtained my PhD degree from the School of Computer Science and Engineering in Nanyang Technological University.
-(NTU), supervised by Prof. [Yew-Soon Ong (FIEEE)](https://personal.ntu.edu.sg/asysong/home.html) and Dr. [Abhishek Gupta](https://sites.google.com/site/abhishekguptamemecomput/).

 **Research Interests: LLM Agents, Multimodal LLM, Trustworthy AI**